 These items are actionable for members of the finance department from accounting, treasury and financial planning and analysis (FP&A), and processes can be optimized to reach these objectives.

 The health of a business is traditionally measured using generally accepted accounting principles (GAAP), which was established for consistency across organizations and enforcing regulatory compliance of publicly traded companies.
-Opinions on the tangile use and value of GAAP financials depends on who you ask, nonetheless, they are widely used and the SEC requires it on financial statements for publicly traded companies.
+Opinions on the tangible use and value of GAAP financials depends on who you ask, nonetheless, they are widely used and the SEC requires it on financial statements for publicly traded companies.

 A few finance KPIs from GAAP financial statements worth highlighting include:

 There are many ideologies on these metrics and KPIs, but for most, cash flow might be the most important metric for stakeholders due to its transparency into operational liquidity, net income, expenses and liabilities.
-The main takeaway is your metrics should point to the health of the business and paired with analysis, provide insight for budget owners and executives to act on.
+The main takeaway is your metrics should point to the health of the business and provide insight for budget owners and executives to act on.

 Software-as-a-Service (SaaS) metrics and KPIs are essential to measure the performance of a company where traditional GAAP financial statements can’t otherwise reveal.
 As a growth SaaS company, the future potential of your business to acquire market share and disrupt an industry is what investors like private equity and venture capital firms are banking on.